San Francisco Jewish Film Festival

-San Francisco Jewish Film Festival is the oldest Jewish film festival in the world, and currently the largest with a 2016 attendance figure of 40,000 at screenings in San Francisco, Berkeley, Oakland, San Rafael, and Palo Alto.
-The three-week summer festival is held in San Francisco, California, usually at the Castro Theater in San Francisco and other cinemas in San Francisco, Berkeley, Oakland, San Rafael, and Palo Alto, and features contemporary and classic independent Jewish film from around the world.
+San Francisco Jewish Film Festival is the oldest Jewish film festival in the world.
+Established in 1981, it typically attracts an audience of over 40,000 and includes screenings in San Francisco, Berkeley, Oakland, San Rafael and Palo Alto.
+The three-week summer festival is held in San Francisco, California, usually at the Castro Theatre in San Francisco and at other cinemas in the other locations.
+It features contemporary and classic independent Jewish film from around the world.
+The festival also maintains an online archive of Jewish film, and holds individual film screenings throughout the year.

 In 2015, the organization re-branded itself as the Jewish Film Institute, retaining the name "San Francisco Jewish Film Festival" for the annual film festival.
 The Jewish Film Institute is home to grants and residencies such as the JFI Completion Grant and JFI Filmmaker Residency for documentary filmmakers.